adellej/beans/docs/usage.rst

 The recurrence time (and fluence) can be adjusted by modifying the distance (larger distance implies larger accretion rate at the same flux, and hence more frequent bursts).
-You can test the effect of your trial parameters with the :meth:`beansp.Beans.plot_model` method, which produces a plot like so:
+You can test the effect of your trial parameters with the :meth:`beansp.Beans.plot` method, which produces a plot like so:

 .. image:: plot_model_example.png